 Surprising Foods with Added Sugars

-• Pasta sauces can contain 6 to 12 grams sugar per half-cup serving, the same amount as in a cookie.
+• Many pasta sauces contain 6 to 12 grams sugar per half-cup serving, the same amount as in a cookie.

 • Low-fat yogurt may have 17 to 33 grams of added sugar per 8-ounce serving, the same as a cup of ice cream.